 No visit to Istanbul is complete without a tour of the local street foods.
 This Turkish city boasts a wonderful array of different tastes and delicacies that are sure to delight the taste buds of any visitor.
 After reading our Istanbul street food guide, you will know exactly which foods and drinks should be on your checklist.
 Towards the end of the article, you can also find our suggestions for a street food tour in Istanbul.

-Here’s all you need to know about the local food in Istanbul.
+Here’s all you need to know about the Turkish street food in Istanbul.
 And when you’ve discovered what to eat in Istanbul, why not read out our guide on where to find those wonderful dishes too?

 No matter what time of day (or year) it is, Istanbul street food has plenty to offer.
 Even if you have special dietary requirements, finding great tasting foods is never a problem.
 Or if you’re able to eat any type of food, why not try it all?
-Here are some of the best Turkish food to eat in the city.
+Here are some of the best Turkish street food to eat in Istanbul.

 1. Turkish Breakfast

 Turkish breakfast often consists of bread, cheese, boiled eggs, olives, and salads.
 Alternatively, you can opt for the Menemen, which is essentially a style of omelette.
 Bal Kaymak – buffalo cream and honey – is another delicious breakfast classic that you can find on the streets of Istanbul.
 A number of pastries are available during the morning too while breakfasts are commonly washed down with tea and coffee.

 2. Turkish Meze